jerlendds/gremlinpy/docs/index.rst

 Getting Started
 ===============

-:py:mod:`aiogremlin` has a simple API that is quite easy to use.
+:py:mod:`gremlinpy` has a simple API that is quite easy to use.
 However, as it relies heavily on `asyncio`_ and `aiohttp`_, it is helpful to be familiar with the basics of these modules.

-:py:mod:`aiogremlin` is *very* similar to Gremlin-Python, except it is all async, all the time.
+:py:mod:`gremlinpy` is *very* similar to Gremlin-Python, except it is all async, all the time.

 Minimal Example
 ---------------
 Submit a script to the Gremlin Server::

     >>> import asyncio
-    >>> from aiogremlin import DriverRemoteConnection, Graph
+    >>> from gremlinpy import DriverRemoteConnection, Graph

     >>> loop = asyncio.get_event_loop()